MrSwitch/hello.js/README.md

 HelloJS can also be run on PhoneGap applications.
 Checkout the demo [hellojs-phonegap-demo](https://github.com/MrSwitch/hellojs-phonegap-demo)

-# Thankyou
+# Thank you

-HelloJS relies on the these fantastic services for its development and deployment.
-Without which it would still be kicking around in a cave - not evolving very fast.
+HelloJS relies on these fantastic services for it's development and deployment, without which it would still be kicking around in a cave - not evolving very fast.

 - [BrowserStack](https://www.browserstack.com/) for providing a means to test across multiple devices.
 - [Github](https://github.com) for maintaining the repo and issue tracking.
 - [Travis](https://travis-ci.org/) for providing fantastic continuous integration.
-- ... and others i've forgotten to mention
+- ... and others I've forgotten to mention

-## Can i contribute?
+## Can I contribute?

 Yes, yes you can.
-Infact this isnt really free software, it comes with bugs documentation errors, more over it tracks thirdparty API's which just wont sit still.
-And its intended for everyone to understand, so if you dont understand something then its not fulfilling its goal.
+In fact this isn't really free software, it comes with bugs and documentation errors.
+Moreover it tracks third party API's which just won't sit still.
+And it's intended for everyone to understand, so if you dont understand something then it's not fulfilling it's goal.

 ... otherwise give it a [star](https://github.com/MrSwitch/hello.js).